mbmcmullen27/lox/README.md

     - I find statements like this^^ ('funny how those other people do this thing while...'- type commentary) to be unproductive.
 Not even sure what he's taking a jab at here, guess he doesn't like functional programmers.

+- (Scope 8.5)
+    >Lexical scope came onto the scene with ALGOL.
+Earlier languages were often dynamically scoped.
+Computer scientists back then believed dynamic scope was faster to execute.
+Today, thanks to early Scheme hackers, we know that isn’t true.
+If anything, it’s the opposite.

+    - ^^ interesting bit of CS history (and another Scheme reference, this guy _loves_ Scheme apparently)

+    > Dynamic scope for variables lives on in some corners.
+Emacs Lisp defaults to dynamic scope for variables.
+The [binding macro in Clojure](https://clojuredocs.org/clojure.core/binding) provides it.
+The widely disliked [with statement in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) turns properties on an object into dynamically scoped variables.